msobh13/bot13/README.md

 change short to long if you need to open long pos...
 100 number equal 1% , if you need 2% profit use 200 and so on

+then after that send another email to confirm as follow

+TradingView Alert: DONE,ATR=100

 please download mp3 files to the same folder as your bot ..

 ///